MohanSaiBandarupalli/MID_TERM/readme.md

    - The log level can be configured via environment variables.
    - Logs are stored in a specified file(data/log.log) for review.

+## LBYL and EAFP Approaches
+   - LBYL (Look Before You Leap): In main.py, commands are checked for validity before executing them, ensuring safe execution and avoiding     errors.
+For instance, command_input is validated before processing.
+   -EAFP (Easier to Ask for Forgiveness than Permission):When loading history data or executing commands where the code attempts an action directly and handles any exceptions if they occur

 ## Plugins

 The plugin system allows for easy extension of functionality.
 For example, the `PowerPlugin` can be used to calculate powers: